 Ongoing protests and boycott of parliament

 Rama has been under heavy pressure from the opposition who want him to resign.
 On February the 18th protests, which are still ongoing, erupted in front of the prime minister’s office.
 Hundreds of opposition supporters have been demanding a new, technocrat, government and free elections.
 The opposition fears that large sums of money, earned though cannabis cultivation, will have a big influence on the elections.
-The Prime Minister has been accused of being unwilling to tackle widespread cannabis cultivation in order to keep good relations with those involved in it.
+The Prime Minister has been accused of being unwilling to tackle widespread cannabis cultivation in order to keep good relations with those involved.
 This claim was denied by officials of his party.

 Rama has stated that he won’t step back and that his centre-left government is committed to making sure that the elections are free and fair.
 He has also accused the opposition of using the protests to obstruct the reform process, in order to prevent certain judges from being vetted.